-Practicing meditation or doing deep breathing exercises before you go to bed can help you relax and fall asleep.
+Practicing meditation or doing deep breathing exercises before you go to bed may help you relax and fall asleep.

-Also natural herbs can help regulate the hormones that help us to stay within natural sleeping paterns.
+Also natural herbs may help regulate the hormones that help us to stay within natural sleeping paterns.

 It's best to exercise in the morning or afternoon to practice good sleeping habits.
 Go to bed at the same time every night and wake up at the same time each morning.

 If you don't fall asleep within 15 minutes or so, go to another room and do something relaxing, like reading.
 Don't turn on the television or any other electronics.